DDHA 8003 - Building a Multidisciplinary Approach to Health (3 credits)

 5 credits per term for a minimum of three terms until completion

-Students take this course for a minimum of three quarters and are continuously enrolled until completion of their Doctoral Study with final chief academic officer (CAO) approval.
+Students will take this course for a minimum of three quarters and are continuously enrolled in the course until they receive final approval from Walden’s Chief Academic Officer.

 Prerequisites